MPL 10x10x10 / N38 - neodymium magnet

 bulk discounts:

-Call us tel: +48 888 99 98 98 or write via form on the contact page.
-You can check the mass and the appearance of neodymium magnet in our magnetic calculator magnetic calculator
+Call us tel: +48 888 99 98 98 or write through form on our website.
+You can check the lifting capacity and the shape of neodymium magnet in our magnetic mass calculator magnetic calculator

 Orders placed by 2:00 PM will be shipped on the same business day.